Adaptive Exploration for Latent-State Bandits: Introduction

 \section{Introduction}

-The multi-armed bandit problem is a fundamental framework for sequential decision-making with applications in online advertising \citep{chen2013combinatorial}, recommendation systems \citep{li2010contextual}, clinical trials \citep{durand2018contextual}, and resource allocation \citep{henderson2022beyond}.
-While classical bandit algorithms assume that reward distributions are either constant or depend only on observable contextual features, many real-world scenarios are better considered as \emph{non-stationary bandit problems}.
-Specifically, we consider here hidden time-varying states that \begin{enumerate*} \item significantly influence the action-reward mapping, \item transition autonomously with no influence from the action taken, but \item remain unobservable to the decision-maker. \end{enumerate*} These states create a challenging setting where optimal actions that maximize the instantaneous reward depend on latent environmental conditions that must be inferred from historical observations. \Cref{fig:dag} shows a directed acyclic graph to illustrate the relationship among the hidden states, actions and rewards
+The multi-armed bandit problem models sequential decision-making with applications in online advertising \citep{chen2013combinatorial}, recommendation systems \citep{li2010contextual}, clinical trials \citep{durand2018contextual}, and resource allocation \citep{henderson2022beyond}.
+Classical bandit algorithms typically assume that reward distributions are constant or depend only on observable contextual features.
+We study a non-stationary setting with hidden time-varying states that \begin{enumerate*} \item significantly influence the action-reward mapping, \item transition autonomously with no influence from the action taken, but \item remain unobservable to the decision-maker. \end{enumerate*} In this setting, the reward-maximizing action depends on latent environmental conditions inferred from past observations. \Cref{fig:dag} shows a directed acyclic graph illustrating the relationship among the hidden states, actions, and rewards.

 As a motivating example, consider an online advertising platform that must repeatedly select which ad to display.
 While the platform observes user demographics and browsing history, it cannot directly observe broad environmental variables (e.g., the weather) or the user's current cognitive state (e.g., whether they are focused or distracted, browsing casually or ready to purchase).
-These hidden states critically influence ad effectiveness and evolve over time: a user might transition from ``browsing'' to ``purchase-ready'', or their attention might fluctuate based on the weather.
+These hidden states affect ad effectiveness and evolve over time: a user might transition from ``browsing'' to ``purchase-ready'', or their attention might fluctuate based on the weather.
 An algorithm that ignores these latent dynamics will misestimate ad performance and make suboptimal decisions.

-This scenario exemplifies a fundamental limitation of traditional contextual bandit algorithms: they either ignore dependencies on these hidden states entirely, or require explicit state observations that are unavailable in practice.
+The example highlights a limitation of standard contextual bandits: they condition on observed features, whereas the relevant state variables may be unobserved.
 This leads to \textit{systematic confounding}, where the algorithm's reward estimates are biased by unobserved factors, resulting in sub-optimal long-term performance.